Arrive January 18 and depart January 25, 2016.

 Preliminary Itinerary (subject to change)

 Mon.
 Jan.
-18 – Arrive and check-in to La Joya Hotel or wherever else you choose to stay.
+18 – Arrive and check-in to your hotel/hostal.
 (D on your own)

 Tues.
 Jan.
-19 – Our workshop starts with a learning session, welcome and orientation.
+19 – We will meet in a historic center location.
+Our workshop starts with a learning session, welcome and orientation.
 We’ll go on a town walkabout, market stroll, capture photos on the fly, and end with a portrait session with well-known humanitarian folk healer.
 We will have lunch and dinner together as a group, at your own expense.

 Wed.
 Jan.
 20 – Learning session and photo review.
 Depart for Zinacantan for Dia de San Sebastian.
 This is the most important celebration for this community, with rituals, ceremonies, a horse race, masses, traditional native dances and processions.
 We have arranged a private portrait session with Zinacantan family.
 We will have lunch together as a group, at your own expense.
 (Dinner on your own.)